Ryen-042/Youtube-Downloader/README.md

 - Step by step: `python "main.py"`
 - With terminal args: `python "main.py" [script_mode] [youtube_link] [start_video_number] [end_video_number]`
 ## For Android Users:
 You can use this script by downloading Termux.
 It is available in Play Store and F-Droid, but I highly recommend that you download it from [F-Droid](https://f-droid.org/en/packages/com.termux/) as the Play Store version causes some problems.

 After Downloading Termux, execute these commands:
-- `termux-setup-storage`
+- `termux-setup-storage` to get storage permissions.
 - `apt update && apt full-upgrade`
 - `pkg install ffmpeg`
 - `pkg install python`